X-Men: Children of the Atom (video game): Reception

-X-Men: Children of the Atom was very well received in the arcades and on the Sega Saturn.
-However, the PC version's reception was mixed and the reviews of the PlayStation version were especially poor.
+X-Men: Children of the Atom was very well-received in the arcades and on the Sega Saturn.
+However, the PC version's reception was mixed, and the reviews of the PlayStation version were especially poor.

-In Japan, Game Machine listed X-Men: Children of the Atom on their February 15, 1995 issue as being the fifth most-successful arcade game of the month.
-In North America, RePlay reported X-Men: Children of the Atom to be the most-popular arcade game at the time.
+In Japan, Game Machine listed X-Men: Children of the Atom as the fifth most successful arcade game of February 1995.
+In North America, RePlay reported it to be the most popular arcade game of March 1995.
 Covering the arcade version, a reviewer for Next Generation highly praised the selection of characters, the interface, the new special move mechanics, the animations, and the voice overs.
 He nonetheless concluded that, "Extras aside though, this is still just a meat and potatoes fighting game, no better or worse than several others currently in the arcades."

 Scary Larry of GamePro said the game was "converted perfectly" to the Saturn and applauded the accessible controls, fast gameplay, colorful graphics, and lack of slowdown.
 Sega Saturn Magazine declared the Saturn version "arcade perfect" aside from a few barely noticeable missing animation frames, and called the game itself "the first time comic book superheroes have been successfully translated to game format."
 They especially praised the well-balanced and distinctive characters and the combo system.
 A reviewer for Next Generation bemoaned the 2D fighting game genre as done to death, but admitted that X-Men: Children of the Atom manages to be highly appealing in spite of this.
 He complimented the smooth animation, brightly colored graphics, and balance of character strengths and weaknesses, and acknowledged that "Character recognition of the X-Men adds to the experience".
 Maximum focused praise on the accuracy of the conversion, saying that it was graphically almost identical to the arcade version and loyally recreated the gameplay.
 They also praised the home-only features, especially the survival mode, and gave it their "Maximum Game of the Month" award.

 GameSpot's review of the PC version opened by calling it "an admirable and near-exact conversion of Capcom's 1995 arcade hit" which "proves that the PC is indeed a viable platform for fighting games", but went on to criticize that it does not run as fast or at as high a resolution as the arcade version, and lacks the ability to chain combos.